2023–24 Stoke City F.C. season: Pre-season

 Stoke announced their retained list on 10 May 2023 with Sam Clucas, Demeaco Duhaney, Aden Flint, Morgan Fox, Phil Jagielka, Tashan Oakley-Boothe and Nick Powell departing the club following the end of their contracts whilst Gabriel Adebambo, Jacob Holland-Wilkinson, Tommy Jackson, George Lewis, Dan Malone, Luke Redfern, Josh Roney and Douglas James-Taylor departed from the under-21 team.
 Goalkeepers Jack Bonham, Frank Fielding and Blondy Nna Noukeu all signed one-year contract extensions.
 First-team coach John O'Shea left the club on 12 May 2023 to focus on his Republic of Ireland FA role.
 Under-21s manager Kevin Russell and under-18s manager Richard Walker both departed the club after working with the academy for over a decade.
 Crewe Alexandra assistant manager Alex Morris was appointed under-21 head coach.
 Ryan Shawcross returned to the club as academy coach and Jared Dublin was appointed Head of Recruitment.
 Former loanee Paul Gallagher joined the club from Preston as first-team coach.

 Enda Stevens was the first signing of the summer on 5 July, joining after his release from Sheffield United.
-Ben Pearson returned on a permant four-year deal from AFC Bournemouth.
+Ben Pearson returned on a permanent four-year deal from AFC Bournemouth.
 Free agents Michael Rose and Daniel Johnson arrived on free transfers.
 Ki-Jana Hoever returned on loan from Wolves along with Portuguese winger Chiquinho.
-A second Porugese winger, André Vidigal arrived from Marítimo for an undisclosed fee.
+A second Portuguese winger, André Vidigal arrived from Marítimo for an undisclosed fee.
 Goalkeeper Mark Travers joined on a season-long loan from AFC Bournemouth.
 On 28 July, two strikers signed, Brazilian Wesley from Aston Villa and Moroccan Ryan Mmaee from Hungarian side Ferencváros.

 Stoke began their pre-season schedule with a trip to Notts County and came away with a comfortable 5–1 victory with Tyrese Campbell getting a first-half hat-trick.
 The squad then spent a week at a training camp in Benidorm, Spain ending with a 1–1 draw against Segunda División side Levante.
 Stoke lost 3–0 at Derby County on 22 July in what was a testimonial for Derby's Craig Forsyth.
 City beat Burton Albion 1–0 to win the Bass Charity Vase, Jacob Brown scoring the only goal.
 Stoke ended pre-season with a 1–0 home defeat against Everton, Amadou Onana scoring with the last kick of the match.